gsquared94/skaffold/docs/content/en/docs/references/api/grpc.md

 <a name="proto.Intent"></a>
 #### Intent
-Intent represents user intents for a given phase to be unblocked, once.
+Intent represents user intents for a given phase.

 | Field | Type | Label | Description |